 What type of anesthetic you are comfortable with (usually a choice between Local, General or sedation) and

-Providing you with an estimate with regards to the time you will need to recover from the operation.
+Providing you with an estimate with regard to the time you will need to recover from the operation.

 Your dentist or oral surgeon in Dubai will probably prescribe you painkillers to relieve the pain as you may have swelling and mild discomfort for 3 or so days.
 Overall your mouth may need a few weeks to completely heal.